-Warning: If any environment is modified without Avocado knowing about it (packages being uninstalled, podman images removed, etc), the requirement resolution behavior is undefined and will probably crash.
-If such a change is made to the environment, it's recommended to clear the requirements cache file.
+Warning: If any environment is modified without Avocado knowing about it (packages being uninstalled, podman images removed, etc), the dependency metadata in cache won't be updated, because of this, the resolution behavior is undefined and will probably crash.
+If such a change is made to the environment, it's recommended to clear the dependencies cache with \$avocado cache clear.

-Defining a test requirement
+Defining a test dependency

-A test requirement is described in the JSON format.
-Following is an example of a requirement of type package:
+A test dependency is described in the JSON format.
+Following is an example of a dependency of type package:

-'''

 {"type": "package", "name": "hello"}

-'''

-To define a requirement for the test, use the test's docstring with the format of keywords :avocado: requirement=.
-The following example shows the same package requirement showed above inside a test docstring:
+To define a dependency for the test, use the test's docstring with the format of keywords :avocado: dependency=.
+The following example shows the same package dependency showed above inside a test docstring: